toscawidgets/tw2.devtools/docs/core.rst

  * In ResourcesApp, to serve resources from modules, which may be zipped eggs.
 If pkg_resources is not available, this uses a simpler system that does not support zipped eggs.
  * In EngingeManager, to load a templating engine from a text string, e.g. "genshi".
 If pkg_resources is not available, this uses a simple, built-in mapping that covers the most common template engines.

+**Framework Interface**

+ToscaWidgets is designed to be standalone WSGI middeware and not have any framework interactions.
+However, when using ToscaWidgets with a framework, there are some configuration settings that need to be consistent with the framework, for correct interaction.
+Future vesions of ToscaWidgets may include framework-specific hooks to automatically gather this configuration.